The Maltese Bippy: Reception

+The film was a box-office bomb with less than $1 million gross and was poorly received by critics, finishing in several "Worst Movies of the Year" lists.
+Following the film's failure, the announced follow-up, The Money Game, was cancelled, and Metro-Goldwyn-Mayer terminated Rowan and Martin's contract.

 In The New York Times, film critic Vincent Canby wrote:[One] problem that I carried to The Maltese Bippy was an inability to distinguish between Rowan and Martin, something that hasn't mattered much on television where their duties are more or less interchangeable...
 I've now seen The Maltese Bippy, which opened yesterday at the DeMille and Beekman Theaters, and I'm still not sure of their identities, partly because, as actors, they still are television hosts, and partly because they really do look alike.
 Although one of them has a mustache, they have the same general contours.
 Television, the great leveler, has produced the ultimate comedy team, a pair of personalities of similar sex, height, weight and wit, which, I suppose, is the direction in which we've been heading ever since Martin and Lewis convinced us that comedy teams need not be physically grotesque—maybe one man should be slightly Italian and one man slightly Jewish, but not grotesque.
 On the other hand, The Maltese Bippy is a movie that cheapens everything it touches...

 Reviewing the film in the present-day for SFGATE, film critic Mick LaSalle wrote:...[here's] the surprise.
 Dick Martin could have had a movie career.
 If he were around today, he might have been a film star along the lines of Owen Wilson.
 He could do the full range from goofy to serious, without either end of that spectrum making the other seem less real.
 He also was enormously appealing, just someone you automatically like and want to look at.
 He was subtle, too, in a way that his partner wasn’t.